muelenator/DMNMG-Notebooks/README.md

 # DMNMG-Notebooks
-Jupyter notebooks related to research in the Dark matter &amp; neutrino mass group at PSU.
+Jupyter notebooks related to research in the dark matter &amp; neutrino mass group at PSU.